- How long is the day?

 What should I bring with me to Smart Start?

-• Comfortable clothing and footwear are recommended for the campus tour portion of the day.
-And don’t forget to dress for the weather (umbrella and raincoats may be required).
+- Comfortable clothing and footwear are recommended, and don’t forget to dress for the weather (umbrella and raincoats may be required).

 How do I prepare for Smart Start?